 Formerly, Brook served as a director of Idec Pharmaceuticals (chairman), Athena Neurosciences (chairman), Signal Pharmaceuticals, Onyx Pharmaceuticals, Hybritech (chairman), Genprobe and others.
 These companies pioneered the medical use of molecular biology, monoclonal antibodies, personalized medicine, molecular diagnostics, genomics and sequencing.
 He also previously served as the president and a director of the Western Association of Venture Capitalists.

 Brook is on the Board of Trustees of Stanford University.
-He also serves on the boards of the University of California, San Francisco Medical Foundation and the New Schools Foundation.
+He also serves on the Board of Overseers of the University of California San Francisco medical campus and hospitals and the Board of Directors of the New Schools Foundation.

 In 2007, UCSF awarded Brook the UCSF Medal, its honorary degree equivalent.
 In 2008, Brook was elected a fellow of the American Academy of Arts and Sciences.
 In 2009, he received the Lifetime Achievement Award from the National Venture Capital Association.
 In 2010, he received an honorary Ph.D. from Georgia Institute of Technology.

 Brook is a former director of the Entrepreneurs Foundation, the Asian Art Museum in San Francisco and the Georgia Tech Advisory Board.
 He was also a founder of TechNet.